About 1 in 20 people will get bowel cancer in their life. It affects men and women.

 You use a home test kit to do the screening.

-If you're 60 to 74, you'll be sent a kit every 2 years.
-The programme is expanding to eventually include those aged 50-59, so currently 56 year olds, and some 58 year olds, are also eligible for screening.
+If you're 54 to 74, you'll be sent a kit every 2 years.
+The programme is expanding to eventually include those aged 50-74, so you may be sent a home test kit now if you're aged 50 or over.

 If you're 75 or over, you can ask for a kit every 2 years.
 Call the free bowel cancer screening helpline on 0800 707 60 60.